edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 ![Workspace Graph](./archi.png)

-**This project demonstrates the power of combining modern tools like Angular, Ionic, and Nx to build apps competitive apps efficiently.** With this solid foundation in place, you're ready to expand your app's capabilities, confident that the current architecture is flexible and can be adapted to meet your future needs.
+**This project demonstrates the power of combining modern tools like Angular, Ionic, and Nx to build apps efficiently.** With this solid foundation in place, you're ready to develop new features, confident that the current architecture is flexible and can be adapted to meet your future needs.

 The complete source code for this project is available in the [GitHub repository](https://github.com/edbzn/social-feed).